sidianchen/sidianchen.github.io/cv.md

 ## REVIEW SERVICE
 ### *Journal Reviewer*
 - ACS Omega
-- Advance in Water Resources
+- Advances in Water Resources
 - Earth-Science Reviews
 - Journal of Fluid Mechanics
 - Geoenergy Science and Engineering (formerly known as Journal of Petroleum Science and Engineering)